JayaswalPrateek/MyCSnotesForME/Cpp.md

 			}
 			```
 - *Pointer Arithmetic*
-	- dereferencing is not needed.
+	- dereferencing is not needed
-	- subtracting 2 pointers pointing to different indices of an integer Array gives how many indices far are the 2 pointers without dividing by 4.
+	- subtracting 2 pointers pointing to different indices of an integer array gives how many indices far are the 2 pointers without dividing by 4(size of an int)
-	- doing `p+=2` moves the pointer by 8 bytes instead of 2 bytes if it is pointing to integer array.
+	- doing `p+=2` moves the pointer by 8 bytes instead of 2 bytes if it is pointing to integer array
 	- this is
 		```cpp
 		#include <iostream>